ajusjacob/ajusjacob/README.md

 Web Developer
 -------------

 Hello!
-I'm a passionate web developer with a strong foundation in frontend and backend technologies.
-I hold a B.Tech in Electrical & Electronics Engineering from Mar Athanasius College of Engineering and have honed my skills in Java, HTML, CSS, and Git.
+I'm a passionate web developer with a B.Tech in Electrical & Electronics Engineering.
+Passionate about frontend technologies, skilled in Java, SQL, HTML, CSS, and Git.
+Experienced with Spring Boot and Javalin.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [ajusjacob987@gmail.com](mailto:ajusjacob987@gmail.com)